top of page

 • Irregular order timing

-This combination makes revenue a poor proxy for financial health.
+This makes revenue a misleading indicator of health.

-Case Study #1: Growth That Quietly Broke Cash Flow
+Case Study 1: When Order Growth Quietly Breaks Cash Flow

-An anonymized industrial equipment manufacturer in Northern Illinois experienced a surge in demand tied to reshoring initiatives.
-Order backlog increased by over 40% year-over-year.
+An anonymized industrial equipment manufacturer in Northern Illinois experienced a surge in orders driven by reshoring activity.
+Backlog increased more than 40% year-over-year.

-• Labor overtime rose by 28% to protect delivery timelines
+• Skilled labor overtime increased to protect delivery schedules

 • Customer payment terms lagged expanded production